hands hold up cutout speech bubbles containing the faces of a diverse group of men and women

 What are the different types of health research?

-Observational studies follow the same group of people over time to find out what happens to their health.
-These studies may help find new ideas for clinical trials.
+Observational studies follow the same group of people over time to see what happens to their health.
+These studies can help researchers come up with new ideas to test.

-Epidemiological studies look for patterns of diseases in large groups of people.
-For example, doctors do epidemiologic studies to look at what kinds of flu outbreaks have occurred in the world.
-They then use this information to decide what to put in that year’s flu vaccine.
+Epidemiological studies look for patterns of disease in large groups of people.
+For example, doctors track flu outbreaks around the world, then use what they learn to create each year’s flu vaccine.

-Prevention studies look for ways to keep people from getting sick.
-These studies often involve people who are at risk for a particular disease.
-If the prevention method is a drug or vaccine, prevention studies are clinical trials (see below).
-If the prevention method is a change in behavior, they are intervention studies.
+Prevention studies look for ways to keep people from getting sick in the first place.
+These studies often include people who are at higher risk for a certain disease.
+If the prevention method is a drug or vaccine, it’s tested in a clinical trial (see below).
+If it involves changing behavior, it’s an intervention study.

-Clinical trials are conducted to learn the best ways to treat or prevent disease.
-This kind of study tests a new drug, vaccine, medical device or form of therapy.
-Clinical trials begin only after results from laboratory and animal studies show that the new treatment is safe to test and likely to work in people.
-Volunteers in clinical trials are closely monitored to look for both the expected effects of the investigational treatment as well as any side effects.
+Clinical trials test new treatments to find the best ways to prevent or treat disease.
+This could be a new drug, vaccine, medical device, or therapy.
+Clinical trials only begin after lab and animal studies show the new treatment is safe and likely to work in people.
+Volunteers in clinical trials are closely watched throughout the study.

-Clinical trials are done in stages, which are called phases (1-4).
-If you are thinking about volunteering for a clinical trial, the research team should tell you which phase of testing the drug or device is in.
+Clinical trials happen in stages called phases (1-4).
+If you’re thinking about joining a clinical trial, the research team will explain which phase the study is in and what that means for you.

 a clinical researcher consults with a potential participant